-At the beginning, I had so much talent.
-I skipped kindergarten and dominated my classes.
-In high school, I was a straight A student who graduated sixth in my class of over eight hundred.
-My parents and teachers told me I was so smart.
-I was easily accepted to the University of Texas as an honors biomedical engineering student with a full scholarship.
+I fucked up my life.
+Since I was young, my parents and teachers told me I was smart.
+In high school, I was a straight A student and graduated sixth in my class of eight hundred.
+I was accepted to the University of Texas at Austin as an honors biomedical engineering student with a full scholarship.
 My first semester GPA was a 4.0.

 Then everything went to hell.
-I failed some classes and lost my scholarship.
+I failed classes and lost my scholarship.
 Engineering turned into philosophy, bringing constant questions of, “Philosophy?
 What on earth are you going to do with that?”
-After five unsuccessful years in college, I dropped out and moved back in with my parents.
-I started cashiering again at the same grocery store I worked at in high school.
-Even four years after dropping out, I have barely gotten my life on track.
-At age 26, still having a roommate begins to look a little pathetic.
+After five unsuccessful years, I dropped out.
+(Technically, I failed out, but breaking up with someone sounds better than being broken up with.)
+I moved back to Houston to live with my parents and became a cashier at the same grocery store I worked at in high school.
+Continue reading The Prodigal Programmer